vesoft-inc/nebula/docs/manual-EN/2.query-language/2.functions-and-operators/set-operations.md

 GO FROM 2 OVER e1
 ```

-returns all the neighbors of vertex `1` and `2`, with all possible duplications.
+return all the neighbors of vertex `1` and `2`, with all possible duplications.

 `UNION` can also work with the `YIELD` statement.
-For example, let's suppose the results of the following two queries.
+For example, let us suppose the results of the following two queries.

 ```ngql
 nebula> GO FROM 1 OVER e1 YIELD e1._dst AS id, e1.prop1 AS left_1, $$.tag.prop2 AS left_2 -- query 1